src-d/blog/.github/ISSUE_TEMPLATE/new-blog-post.md

 - Get proposal accepted by DevRel
 - Create a copy of [this gdoc](https://docs.google.com/document/d/1BxhHlkxytm-xCDVy4vRkdyjqwe9w7pIWoauaLpMMreE/edit#heading=h.rujpt9lvqbj8) & update the template header
 - Add the draft of you blog post directly in gdoc with grammarly enabled
-- Share the draft company wide, and paste its link in the issue containing your proposal in order to let the people to participate in the review process.
+- Once your draft is ready for being reviewed, share it company-wide, and paste its link in this issue in order to let the people to participate in the review process.
 - Get reviewers to add LGTM as a comment in the draft
 - Submit to DevRel for final review & scheduling